bradleyq/light_painter/README.md

 #### transparency
 - Custom `transparency` pass that hides light markers and uses blend results of `light_apply` and `light_apply_t` for composite.

+## Configuration
+#### post_effect/transparency.json
+- uniform `Range` light approximate range in blocks.
+Default 128.0.
+- uniform `FOV` approximate FOV.
+Affects light position precision.
+Default 70.0.
+- uniform `Intensity` light strength.
+Default 1.0.
+#### shaders/include/utils.glsl
+- `NEAR` near clipping plane in blocks.
+Do not change.
+Default 0.05.
+- `FAR` approximate far clipping plane in blocks.
+Affects light position precision.
+Default 1024.0.
+- `LIGHTR` distance in blocks where a pixel is considered out of a light's range.
+Default 8.0.
+- `SPREAD` how much a light spreads. `BOOST` may need to increase if this increases.
+Default 3.0.
+- `BOOST` how much to boost lights.
+Similar to `Intensity` but applies before composite and HDR mapping.
+Default 12.0.
+- `CUTOFF` at what level where light is considered 0.0.
+Default 0.02.
+- `LIGHTALPHA` marker texture alpha.
+Use an uncommon alpha, best if less than 0.1 and greater than `ALPHACUTOFF`.
+Default 24.0/255.0.
+- `LIGHTDEPTH` depth buffer reserved for lights.
+Increase this to improve light position precision at the cost of item render precision.
+Default 0.025.

 ## Credits
 - example screenshots are from the map "Cyberpunk Project" by Elysium Fire